CroppedThrone/PublicAttendanceCheckBot/README.md

 https://discord.com/oauth2/authorize?client_id=1358504555473539469&permissions=2617583696&integration_type=0&scope=bot

 ## What can you do with this discord bot?
-With this discord bot let a bot count attendances so you don't have to count it yourself. <br />
+With this discord bot let a bot count attendances so you don't have to count it yourself. <br/>
-You can add your ranks, rank requirements, roles that will give people access to commands and so much more! <br />
+You can add your ranks, rank requirements, roles that will give people access to commands and so much more! <br/>
-You start off with 50 people max with 20 ranks max and if you want to upgrade to premium, you can have 500 people with 50 ranks! <br />
+You start off with 50 people max with 20 ranks max and if you want to upgrade to premium, you can have 500 people with 50 ranks! <br/>
 The bot also adds 3 roles: Name_Changer, Attendance_Creator & Attendance_Manager.
-If you want to know what each role can do check out the commands list! <br />
+If you want to know what each role can do check out the commands list! <br/>

-## Update 1.02
+## Newest Update 1.02
-Updated the Readme. <br />
+Updated the Readme. <br/>

 # Commands list
 ## ADMIN